-Uncommon: may affect up to 1 in 100 people
+Uncommon (may affect up to 1 in 100 people)

-• Drug Withdrawal
+Drug Withdrawal

-When you stop taking Co-codamol Capsules, you may experience drug withdrawal symptoms, which include restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhoea, shaking, shivering or sweating.
+When you stop taking Zapain Tablets, you may experience drug withdrawal symptoms, which include restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhoea, shaking, shivering or sweating.

-Not known: frequency cannot be estimated from the available data
+Not known frequency (frequency cannot be estimated from the available data)

-- a feeling of extra well being, or feel lost or confused
+- a feeling of extra well being, or depression

+- stomach pains, inflammation of pancreas

-- small eye pupils, problems with vision
+- small eye pupils, problems with vision, headaches

 - slowing of the pulse

 - difficulty in passing urine

+- inability to empty the bladder

 - liver damage, especially in heavy drinkers

+- hearing loss

-- changes in blood cells, such as low number of cells which fight infection and of cells which are involved in blood clotting
+- changes in blood cells, such as low number of cells which fight infection and of cells which are involved in blood clotting.

-- problems with breathing

 - dependence and addiction (see section "How do I know if I am addicted?").